How Bexley decide primary school places

 Can I choose my child’s primary school?

 When you apply, you can put up to six preferences on the form.
-We’ll treat each one as a separate application and then offer you the place that’s highest on your list.
-If there aren’t any places at any of the schools you’ve listed, we’ll offer a place at the nearest school that has one.
+We’ll treat each one as a separate application, and these will be sent to each school for them to consider your application under their admission arrangements.
+Once offers are received from the schools, we can then offer you the place that’s highest on your list.
+If there aren’t any places at any of the schools you’ve listed, we’ll offer a place at the school within a reasonable travelling distance that has one.

 You don’t have to fill in all six, but putting down one doesn’t give you a better chance of getting in.